nvilletti/Internship_Poatek/README.md

 4. Run "java App" to run the application;

+* Challenge 1 will run automatically, returning the number of students over the age of 13 and shorter than the average height of those students;

 * Challenge 2
 5. Type an integer to return the reverse of the given integer;